scott-knight/linux-on-windows-11/customize-linux.md

 ## Copy gitconfig

-Replace the contents of `.gitconfig` with the following:
+Using VIM, replace the contents of `.gitconfig` with the following:

 ```sh
 [user]